pfheatwole/thesis/_sources/system_dynamics.rst.txt

 additional DoF are added to the total DoF of the system model.
 For example, in a 6-DoF model, the body and payload are connected as a single rigid body, with no relative motion between them.

-..
-FIXME: Parafoil-payload literature typically define models with 6 to 10 degrees of freedom.
-Discuss models from literature?

 .. figure:: figures/paraglider/dynamics/paraglider_fbd_6dof.*
    :name: paraglider_fbd_6dof